Nuralyio/the-agent/packages/web-ui/README.md

 # @theagent/web-ui

-A modern React-based dashboard built with Remix.js for visualizing and controlling browser automation tasks in real-time.
+A modern React-based dashboard built with Remix.js for visualizing and controlling AI agent tasks in real-time.

 ## 🚀 Features

-- **Real-time Monitor**: Live updates of browser automation execution via Server-Sent Events
+- **Real-time Monitor**: Live updates of AI agent execution via Server-Sent Events
-- **Chat-based Control**: Natural language interface to trigger automation tasks
+- **Chat-based Control**: Natural language interface to trigger agent tasks
-- **Step-by-Step Tracking**: Visual progression of automation steps with status indicators
+- **Step-by-Step Tracking**: Visual progression of agent steps with status indicators
 - **Screenshot Viewer**: Live screenshots with zoom and controls
 - **Modern UI**: Built with Microsoft FluentUI for a professional look and feel